maddo/maddo.github.io/_posts/2016-02-16-moustache-coffee-club.md

 Soon, you'll see a post here about me roasting my own coffee beans.
 It's coming, but not quite yet.

 In the meantime, I heartily recommend Moustache Coffee Club.
-I've been ordering coffee from them for over a year now.
-I even sent short subscriptions to a couple of friends for Christmas.
-They source their beans from (US) west coast roasters and every new bag has been the best coffee I've ever had in my life.
+I've been ordering beans from them since September 2014.
+This Christmas I even gifted short subscriptions to a couple of friends.

+They initially ask for a basic idea of what flavors you like, then they choose and send you beans on the schedule you choose.
+They source their beans from (US) west coast roasters.
 I get one bag per month and supplement each month with some local beans, for variety.

-Try these beans:
+Every new bag-o-beans has been amazing.
+Try them out!

 * Affiliate link: [http://www.moustachecoffeeclub.com/invites/d7ec7263]()
 * Non-affiliate link: [http://www.moustachecoffeeclub.com/]()